GIST-NJU/LV-CIT/README.md

 ## Experiment Setup

 LV-CIT is implemented in Python (version 3.8).
-The code is developed and tested under a Windows platform (Windows 11 23H2 Version 22631.3880), on a computer equipped with an AMD Ryzen 7 5800X 8-core CPU@3.8GHz, a 32GB RAM, and an NVIDIA GeForce RTX 4060Ti GPU with 8GB VRAM.The cuda and cudnn versions are 11.7 and 8.9.6, respectively.
+The code is developed and tested under a Windows platform (Windows 11 23H2 Version 22631.3880), on a computer equipped with an AMD Ryzen 7 5800X 8-core CPU@3.8GHz, a 32GB RAM, and an NVIDIA GeForce RTX 4060Ti GPU with 8GB VRAM.
+The cuda and cudnn versions are 11.7 and 8.9.6, respectively.
 The following steps are required to set up the environment and run the experiments:

 1. Run the following command to install dependency packages (in the root directory of this repository):